-Whilst walking around the show I spotted someone I knew from Mercedes F1, who kindly invited me into the garage and have a look around, take a few pictures and hang out.
+Whilst walking around the show I bumped into a friend from Mercedes F1, who kindly invited me into the garage and have a look around, take a few pictures and hang out.
 Seeing as I walk around every year checking out the cars, this was a nice insight into a demo team and be positioned in one place for a bit and rest while my brother and cousin wonder off in their own world.

 For this year, Mercedes bought down the W03 2012 car which belonged to Michael Schumacher, in fact this was his retiring car.

 The W03 ready for the hill climb at Goodwood.
 Sitting pretty.

 Confused much?
 It may look crazy but it’s needed.

 Petronas, the Malaysian oil and gas company is the main sponsor for Mercedes.

 Radio, boost, neutral, pit limiter, pit confirm, etc etc etc

 Was nice to get a drivers point of view and to be able to take a seat.
 Super comfy, cosy and surreal, sat there just trying to imagine what it would be like to drive this at high speeds.

 Hamilton’s crash helmet.